severalnines/ccx-docs/docs/admin/Troubleshooting/Troubleshooting.md

 ### S9S CLI commands

+*WARNING!* Do not add or remove database nodes using the S9s CLI.

 The 's9s job' commands can be used to debug why a datastore failed to create.
 Example:

 ```bash